nwdigitalradio/n7nix/baudrate/README.md

 ### Introduction

-The following feature was requested by J P Watters KC9KKO.
+The following describes a feature that remotely changes a gateway from 1200 baud to 9600 baud that was requested by J P Watters KC9KKO.

-If we had support for simultaneous 1200 & 9600 baud packet with a single radio on a channel that would be ideal.
-With the current way that Direwolf works it is not clear how that is possible.

-Until there is successful detection of both 1200 & 9600 baud packets on a single channel there needs to be a methed to configure a remote gateway to handle a remotely requested baud rate.
-The method described below is a way to configure a remote gateway (Winlink, APRS) to handle a requested baud rate.
+A set of scripts is used to configure a local station and remote gateway (Winlink, APRS) to use a specific baud rate (either 1200 or 9600).

-Since direwolf can decode DTMF, use DTMF tones as the mechanism to change packet baud rate on the remote gateway.
+Since direwolf can decode DTMF, use DTMF tones sent from a workstation as the mechanism to change packet baud rate on the remote gateway.

+###### Local side

-A script (send_ttcmd.sh) is run on a local station that specifies call sign & requested baud rate for a remote gateway.
+A script, _send-ttcmd.sh_, is run on a local station that specifies a call sign & requested baud rate for a remote gateway.
 The request is encoded as a Touch Tone APRS object.

-On the remote station Direwolf decodes the DTMF request, verifies the call sign is found in a white list and configures itself to decode the specified baud rate.
+###### Remote side

+On the remote station Direwolf decodes the DTMF request and calls the dw-ttcmd.sh script.
+This script reconfigures direwolf, kissattach & some AX.25 parameters for the requested baud rate.
+Direwolf & AX.25 are restarted to read the new configuration.
+The requested 9600 baudrate configuration lasts 5 minutes then resets itself back to 1200 baud.
+If more time is needed, run the send_ttcmd.sh on local workstation before the first timer has lapsed.
+The remote station will delete the current timer and start a new 5 minute timer.

+##### Additional features not completed

+* Create a white list of call signs allowed
+  * Currently anyone with DTMF capability can change the baud rate on a DTMF configured gateway.
+* Add frequency to the APRS object for frequency agile radios.
+  * ie. On a dual band radio that supports rig control, could configure the gateway to switch from 2M to 440.
+* Add a gateway identifier to select gateway to change baudrate.
+  * To keep the number of Touch Tones sent to a minimum no destination gateway identifier is sent.

+### Requirements
+* A 'good' digital ready radio that has discriminator receive output.
+* A sound modem configured for direwolf running on Linux
+* AX.25 port config file located in _/etc/ax25/port.conf_

 ### Script descriptions